BasicWolf/zblog/src/content/pages/about/about.rst

 of Eastern Finland.
 I still love programming and think of it as an art.
 I love beautiful ideas and their implementation in code.

-I live in Joensuu, Finland and craft software at Nordea.
+I live in Joensuu, Finland and craft state of the art financial software at Nordea.

 .. class:: clearfix